Health Benefits of Chikoo You Must Know

-Easy on the stomach and delightful on the tongue, many of us know this sweet, grainy, brown berry as chikoo.
+Easy on the stomach and delightful on the tongue, there are several health benefits of chikoo, and many of us know this sweet, grainy, brown berry as chikoo.
 It has long, flat black seeds and grainy brown pulp.
 Unripe it’s green and full of latex.
 As it ripens, its color changes from green to brown outside and from white to brown inside.
 Unusual fact about chikoo is that is in season twice a year; January- February and then May- July.
 Its sweet and musky flavor makes it favorite of all.

 Health Benefits Of Chikoo